robertokbr/GoBarber-Mobile/Readme.md

 ## 🎈 Objective of the project

-* Study of the useMemo hook
+* Study the development of a application from the scratch
-* Application of the stickyHeaderIndices property of FlatList
-* Study of Expo-cli

 ## :information_source: How To Use